JohnM-Oduor/Statistics-Calculator/README.md

 # Statistics Calculator

-- The Statistics Calculator is a simple web application that calculates statistical values such as mean, median, mode, range, variance, and standard deviation for a list of comma-separated numbers provided by the user.
+- The Statistics Calculator is a simple web application that calculates statistical values such as mean, median, mode, range, variance, and standard deviation for a list of comma-separated numbers provided by the user.**This is the hyperlink to this project:https://statistic-calculator.netlify.app/**
 Statistics Calculator
  ![image](https://github.com/user-attachments/assets/88f76ed9-c2f2-46b1-9eea-fb9419fa3ed3)